He killed his brother during a fight, then turned the gun on himself. Police want to know why.

-CLINTON, Md. — Prince George's County police are now investigating a double fatal shooting in Clinton last week as a murder-suicide.
-Authorities say the deceased are brothers who lived together in the home where they were both found dead.
+CLINTON, Md. — Prince George's County police are investigating a double-fatal shooting in Clinton as a murder-suicide.

+Authorities said both victims were brothers who lived together in the home where they were both found dead last week.

 The two men have been identified as 37-year-old Kelvin Rascoe and 32-year-old Benjamin Rascoe.

-Around noon on Aug.
-16, police were called to their home in the 11700 block of Mordente Drive for the report of a shooting.
-Inside, officers discovered the men suffering from gunshot wounds.
+Police were called around noon on Aug.
+16 to a home in the 11700 block of Mordente Drive for the report of a shooting.
+Inside, officers discovered the men suffering from gunshot wounds, police said.

-The investigation revealed that Benjamin and Kelvin got into a physical fight before Benjamin shot and killed Kelvin, then took his own life.
+Investigators said that Benjamin and Kelvin got into a physical fight before Benjamin shot and killed Kelvin, and then took his own life.
 Police have not yet revealed what caused the fight or what made Benjamin shoot his brother, then shoot himself.

 RELATED: Prince George's police investigate double homicide in Clinton

-Callers wishing to remain anonymous may call Crime Solvers at 866-411-TIPS (8477), or go online at www.pgcrimesolvers.com, or use the “P3 Tips” mobile app.
+Callers who want to remain anonymous can call Crime Solvers at 866-411-TIPS (8477), or go online at www.pgcrimesolvers.com, or use the "P3 Tips" mobile app.

 RELATED: She was killed in DC and her body was found burning in a brush fire in Bowie.
 Now police are searching for answers